 The department offers Core level courses in language and literature for English language learners.
 These classes require department permission for registration.
 Interested students should contact the ELL Director, Lynne Anderson, for more information: email@example.com.

-To provide deeper understanding of the foundations of literary traditions, English majors are also required to take 9 credits in earlier literatures in English, to be distributed in the following manner:
+To provide deeper understanding of the foundations of literary traditions, English majors in the Class of 2023 are required to take 9 credits in earlier literatures in English, to be distributed in the following manner: